igormorse/python-graphs/README.md

 ### MatrixAdjacencyGraph.py

-`Contains methods for reading the parsed JSON of File into a Matrix Adjacency Graph Representation`
+`Contains methods for reading the parsed JSON of File or Creating from scratch into a Matrix Adjacency Graph Representation`

 ### ListAdjacencyGraph.py

-`Contains methods for reading the parsed JSON of File into a List Adjacency Graph Representation`
+`Contains methods for reading the parsed JSON of File or Creating from scratch into a List Adjacency Graph Representation`